 Types of Genetic Screening

-- Chorionic villus sampling (CVS): analysis of placental tissue to identify genetic abnormalities
+- Chorionic villus sampling (CVS) abnormalities

 Genetic carrier screening is also vital.
 It checks if parents carry genetic disorders, raising the risk of passing them to the baby.
 Knowing about genetic carrier screening helps expectant mothers take steps for their baby’s health.